simsinght/flask-oauth-example/OAUTH-SETUP-FACEBOOK.md

 To set up Facebook OAuth for your application:

+# Select "add new app" at developers.facebook.com

-# Navigate to https://developers.facebook.com, and select
+Navigate to https://developers.facebook.com and select "Add New App":

 ![Add new app](/images/facebook/Facebook.200.developers.facebook.com.AddNewApp.png)

-# Select

 ![create new facebook app id](/images/facebook/Facebook.340.start.creating.new.facebook.app.id.png)